-1.14.12.
-There are no proposed major infrastructure proposals identified within Dorset in the National Infrastructure Plan (December 2014).
-Both the Strategic Economic Plan "Transforming Dorset" prepared by the Dorset Local Enterprise Partnership and the Implementation Plan 2 (2014 - 17) of the Bournemouth, Dorset and Poole Local Transport Plan 3 highlight two major infrastructure projects planned in the next five years:

-- Unlocking the potential of "Aviation Park" at Bournemouth Airport a 59 hectare site for employment use with the potential to create 16,000 new jobs, by improvements to the A338 Spur Road and other local road improvements; - Completion of the regeneration of the Port of Poole with the potential to accommodate 5,000 jobs and 2,000 homes by improvements to the highway network to supplement the completion of the Twin Sails Bridge in 2011, including improvements to the port and regeneration area.
+- 1.82.
+There are no proposed major infrastructure proposals identified at this time within Dorset in the National Infrastructure Plan.
+Both the Strategic Economic Plan "Transforming Dorset" prepared by the Dorset Local Enterprise Partnership and the Implementation Plan 2 (2014 17) of the Bournemouth, Dorset and Poole Local Transport Plan 3 highlight major infrastructure projects planned in the next five years: - Unlocking the potential of "Aviation Park" at Bournemouth Airport a 59 hectare site for employment use with the potential to create 16,000 new jobs, by improvements to the A338 Spur Road and other local road improvements; - Completion of the regeneration of the Port of Poole with the potential to accommodate 5,000 jobs and 2,000 homes by improvements to the highway network to supplement the completion of the Twin Sails Bridge in 2011, including improvements to the port and regeneration area. - Dorset Innovation Park with the potential to facilitate 2000 new jobs, 55 new businesses, 58,000 sq. metres of workspace and about £30m of business rate retention which will help improve the site and local infrastructure

-1.15.
 Maintaining Supply

-- 1.15.1.
+- 1.83.
 Minerals can only be worked where they are found and much of Dorset's environment is highly protected and under pressure from a range of other uses/constraints.
 Environmental designations (including European, national and local), landscape designations and other designations (e.g. the World Heritage Site) all restrict minerals development.
 Similarly, the water environment (including floodplains, Source Protection Zones, aquifers, groundwater depth and geology) can also restrict development.
 Minerals development has the potential to significantly affect settlements and tourism interests, although impacts should be mitigated if the development is properly located, designed and managed.
-However, the level of settlement and tourist interest in Dorset does have a limiting effect on minerals development. - 1.15.2.
-The ability to deliver the levels of aggregate provision identified in the Minerals Strategy 2014, particularly regarding provision of land-won sand and gravel and crushed rock, will be rigorously tested during the preparation of the Mineral Sites Plan.
+However, the level of settlement and tourist interest in Dorset does have a limiting effect on minerals development. - 1.84.
+The ability to deliver the levels of aggregate provision identified in the Minerals Strategy 2014, particularly regarding provision of land-won sand and gravel and crushed rock, will be tested during the preparation of the Mineral Sites Plan.
 In order to respond to unforeseen rises in demand for sand and gravel and crushed rock, the 2014 Minerals Strategy will be subject to robust monitoring of all policies so that sales can be related to supply/demand and the effectiveness of the policies at delivering minerals for BDP and surrounding areas can be continuously assessed.
 The LAA will specifically monitor aggregates sales and landbanks.
 If monitoring indicates that Policy AS1 is failing to meet demand, this could trigger a review of the Minerals Strategy or the relevant parts of it.